 At iBme, we provide a safe space where your child is loved and accepted for who they are.

 “On retreat, there’s no backlash, there’s no negativity,” explains one iBme teen.
 “It’s a place where you can be different.”

 Singer and mindfulness practitioner Ofosu describes the sense of relief he had at finding iBme for his children, one of whom is trans-gender: “iBme is a space where they can be free to explore who they really are.
 And to try things out in a container that’s a safe one.
 I know that people will just accept them and love them and support them exactly as they are.
 It’s a place where their pronouns will be respected, their cultural backgrounds will be respected.”

 “It’s the difference of belonging versus fitting in,” explains iBme parent Dana, whose daughter Gia came on her first online mindfulness retreat with iBme last year.

 At iBme, your teen doesn’t need to conform in order to be loved.
 The result?
 A deep sense of belonging and acceptance in community.

 “iBme is filling a space that as a parent, it’s not just for me to fill.
-There’s a kind of relief in having a tribe or having a group.
+There’s a kind of relief in having a group.
 She gets the support she needs so then I feel a little less worried.” says Dana.